 This exploration is for all ages, as the colored smilies show.
 You can do the Russia Fact Book with your whole family together!

 The printable Russia Fact Book is a geography exploration from Unit 2-11 about Russia.
 Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

 Time to learn about Russia!
 Start by making a KWL chart.
 In the K column, list the things you already KNOW.
 In the L column, record the things you WANT TO KNOW.
 And finally, as you go about completing this country exploration, write all the things you’ve LEARNED in the L column.

 Russia is the largest country in the world in terms of land area.
 It’s full of rich history, beautiful architecture, and a varied landscape.
 Because of its sheer size, it has everything from polar lands to plains, and mountains to tundra.
 It has also had many problems as it implemented communism.

 Step 1: Library Research

 Before you begin exploring, read a book or two about Russia.
-Here are some suggestions, but if you can’t find these, look for books at your library about Russia.
+Here are some suggestions, but if you can’t find these, look for books at your library.
 The colored smilies above each book tell you what age level they’re recommended for.

 Peter the Great